marcusoftnet/marcusoftnet.github.io/_posts/2016-10-26-the-best-product-owner-i-ever-met.md

 ## The great product owner in the diner

 My current client is a food retailer in Sweden.
-Quite naturally the quality in the diner is great - but I realised that the diner is run by another company.
+Quite naturally the quality in the diner is great - but I realized that the diner is run by another company.
 In fact it's a franchise.
 Doesn't really matter, but my story is about the owner of that diner restaurant.

 He is one of the best examples of a product owner I've seen so far.